karmada-io/website/docs/userguide/scheduling/cluster-resources.md

 After that, when a cluster is registered to the Karmada control plane, Karmada will automatically sets up a generic model for the cluster.
 You can see it in `cluster.spec`.

-By default, a `resource model` is like:
+By default, a `resource model` is as follows:

 ```
 resourceModels: